What are the best web browsers for Mac?

 Microsoft Edge

 Mac users have a love-hate relationship with Microsoft browsers.
 There was a while in the late 90s and early 2000s when Internet Explorer was the browser of choice for Mac users.
 That ended when Apple launched Safari, and Microsoft mostly ignored the Mac.
 But Edge is now a really useful browser and well worth considering.
-One neat feature is the Edge Insider program that allows you to access brand-new builds of Edge before they’re released to the public.
-Add that to Microsoft’s integration of ChatGPT in Bing, and it’s a great way to explore the new AI frontier.
+One neat feature is the Edge Insider program that allows you to access brand-new Edge builds before they’re released to the public.

 Opera

-Being built on Chromium means you have access to Chrome extensions, though you won’t need an extension for VPN because there is a free one built into Opera, along with an ad blocker.
+Being built on Chromium means you have access to Chrome extensions.
 If you want a web browser that does things a little bit differently, Opera is a great choice.
-At the same time, some users claim that Opera installs too many plug-ins and add-ons, which may significantly reduce browsing speed.

 Vivaldi